shawn-sterling/graphios/README.md

 You do not need to set both graphiteprefix and graphitepostfix.
 Just one or the other will do.
-If you do not set at least one of them, the data will not be sent to graphite at all.
+If you do not set at least one of them, the data will not be sent to graphite at all (unless you are using the service descriptions)

 Examples: